 Globalization, Gender, Precarious Work, Agency, Resistance and Consent

-Work on globalization, feminization and precarious work exhibits three major trends of interest to us in this research.
+Work on globalization, feminization and precarious work exhibits three major trends of interest to this research.
 First, economic and political changes associated with globalization, especially increasingly competitive supply chains, have ushered in an era of precarious work for workers in the global South (Kalleberg and Hewison, 2013; Kidder and Raworth, 2004).
 Precarity occurs when some social groups are dispossessed of their due rights, usually by dominant groups (Butler and Athanasiou, 2013).
-Part-time, temporary and piece-rate workers represent such a group as they are often denied rights granted to full-time, salaried and permanent employees.
-Contrary to a standard definition of precarity, Pakistan’s garment manufacturing reforms sought to substitute precarious informal work, i.e. ‘uncertain, unstable, and insecure’, beyond the purview of labour laws (Hewison and Kalleberg, 2013: 395), with formal employment, 'built upon employment status…, standardized working time… and [permanent] employment' (Vosko, 2010: 51).
+Part-time, temporary and piece-rate workers constitute such a group as they are often denied rights granted to full-time, salaried and permanent employees.
+However, contrary to a standard definition of precarity, Pakistan’s garment manufacturing reforms sought to substitute precarious informal work, i.e. ‘uncertain, unstable, and insecure’, beyond the purview of labour laws (Hewison and Kalleberg, 2013: 395), with formal employment, 'built upon employment status…, standardized working time… and [permanent] employment' (Vosko, 2010: 51).
 The ILO and multilateral organizations equate worker well-being with formal employment, seeing informal employment as contributing to underdevelopment (Arnold and Bongiovi, 2013).
-Precarious worker’s resistance for protecting precarity in our case thus raises important theoretical issues to explore vis-à-vis their agency.
+Precarious worker’s resistance for protecting precarity in our case raised important theoretical issues to explore vis-à-vis their agency.
 Moreover, contestations around control of labour processes have a spatial dimension (Smith, 2016).
 The reforms in Pakistan mark an international division of labour whereby manufacturers in developing countries use patriarchy and precarity to remain profitable to meet mobile global capital’s and Northern buyers’ demands.
-However, workers in the local economy may engage in economic activities differently from their Northern counterparts thus developing a different perspective on ‘precarious’ work (Monteith and Giesbert, 2017).
+However, workers in the local economy may engage in economic activities differently from their Northern counterparts thus revealing a different perspective on ‘precarious’ work (Monteith and Giesbert, 2017).
 Attempts to change their employment status can shape production and employment relations in ways unanticipated by global forces (McGrath-Champ et al, 2010).